 Modern day graffiti arguably became a counter culture movement.
 It wasn't for the money.
 It was about respect.
 Illegality gave it a rough edge, often seen as gang related, but remove the negative connotations from the word gang, and you’re left with community.
 A very human need we're often devoid of.

 Street-art is perhaps more commercial, and like with most commercial things, it divides opinions.
 If it's no longer illegal when commissioned, does it earn the same respect?
 Then there's Banksy with their golden fingers.
 As such, whilst commercialisation may tarnish the scene and original intent, when it’s done with love, it’s clearly beautiful.
+I think this video conveys that intention well.

 Where there's paint on the walls, there's soul in the people.
 Creativity is to be expressed.
 Cavemen made the first graffiti, so perhaps it's expected to continue this somewhat natural urge to scribble on walls.
 A way of sharing love and deep insights, expressing oneself in the environment.
 It connects us and creates a sense of belonging.
 It brings awe, colour and disorder to the straight edges of our society.
 Why read Nietzsche when you have the toilet door?